MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/cfs-security-roles.md

 Field service dispatchers also need some level of access to IoT entities and records.
 As an example, if a work order is created as a result of an IoT alert, the dispatcher should know this information to communicate with the customer and schedule to the appropriate resources/technicians.

-Field Service dispatchers are typically given a copy of the **Field Service - Dispatcher** security role.

-Manually assign the dispatcher security role limited access to IoT entities according to the image below.
+Find the dispatcher security role your organization assigns to dispatchers (typically a copy of the **Field Service - Dispatcher** security role) and manually assign limited access to IoT entities according to the image below.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](media/cfs-security-role-dispatcher.png)

-Do the same for the "CFS - IoT Alert Process Flow" for dispatchers.
+Next, add access to the "CFS - IoT Alert Process Flow" according to the image below.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](media/cfs-security-role-dispatcher-bpf.png)